fjames86/cerberus/README.md

 ;; the application server receives the packed AP-REQ and validates it CL-USER> (cerberus:valid-ticket-p *keylist* (cerberus:unpack-initial-context-token *buffer*)) T
 ```

 However, users typically require interacting with a "GSS" layer which wraps the details of Kerberos.
-The cerberus
-package defines methods for the generic functions exported from the [glass](https://github.com/fjames86/glass) package.
-This is actually how the API is typically consumed.

 ## 4. Encryption profiles
 Cerberus supports a set of encryption "profiles", which are implemented by specializing a set of generic functions.